This article was originally published in April 2016 and has been updated for 2018.

 The benefits of pre-made dough balls are many, especially when you partner with the right manufacturer and distributor for your needs.
 Don’t know where to start?
 We suggest Part 2 of this blog series for tips about making the most of these partnerships.

 Crunching the numbers is also critical in determining if it's time to stop mixing your own dough.
-Use the worksheet below to compare self-mixing costs to the cost of purchasing pre-made dough balls and pizza crusts!
+Use our Pizza Dough Cost Calculator to determine a per-dough-ball cost of making your own dough!